 - Written test

 The police written test aims to check whether the applicant possesses the basic knowledge to become a police officer.
 The exam covers reading comprehension, spelling, math, grammar, and analytical skills.
 It may also include a report writing section.
 Each part is timed and you need to answer as many questions as possible within the given time-frame.
 There are several types of questions: open-ended questions, multiple-choice questions, true/false questions, spot-the-error questions, and which answer best completes the sentence type of questions.
 You need at least 70% to pass the test successfully.
 The higher your score, the better your chances to be selected for the job.
-You can check some tips on how to prepare for the written test here.
+You can check some tips on How to Pass the Police Exam.

 - Physical ability test